CHANYUKUO/SeniorDesign2022/README.md

 1. Please add comments to your code as detailed as possible
 2. Additional word files explaining the logic of functions, scripts, and overall logic pipelines are preferred but not mandatory
 3. Please update the code as soon as possible

+Push&Pull:
+1. clone the repository into your github folder.
+2. pull/fetch to get the latest update from the server
+3. push your folder to update into the server.